Tasty213/Tasty213.github.io/Economy/A "Robin Hood Tax" On Financial Institutions.md

-A "Robin Hood Tax" On Financial Institutions
+A Robin Hood Tax On Financial Institutions
 ============================================

 A tiny tax on stock market transactions would raise significant revenue